1. Key point summary

 Sources: Department for Business, Energy & Industrial Strategy – Consumer Protection Study 2022; Department for Energy Security & Net Zero - Public Attitudes Tracker: Consumer Issues - Spring 2023.
 Note - chart strips out sectors from the CPS (e.g. ‘airline services’, ‘package holidays/tours’) in which detriment incidents were thought to be significantly skewed by COVID lockdowns/restrictions.

-According to CPS22, the Second-hand vehicles sector also accounted for the highest level of net monetised detriment, with a median net monetised detriment of £463 per incident UK-wide (£7.4 billion in total).
-In Scotland, over 17% of purchases in this sector were associated with detriment.
+Other measures of assessing detriment, include considering net monetised detriment.
+According to CPS22, the Second-hand vehicles sector, the sector with the highest incidence of detriment per active consumer, also accounted for the highest level of net monetised detriment, with a median net monetised detriment of £463 per incident UK-wide (£7.4 billion in total).
+In Scotland, 40% of purchases in this sector were associated with detriment, albeit this was from a small sample of active consumers.

 Who is likely to experience detriment